EST-L/MachineLearning/probability/introduction.md

   Will the ice cap melt by 2020 ?

-  #### Important :
+#### Note :
 The Bayesian interpretation is used to solve Machine Learning problems.